Table of Contents

 Then, a private car will be waiting to take you to your hotel outside the hotel.
 Similarly, we also transfer you to the airport from the hotel during your departure.

-Our 13-night Everest BaseCamp Trekking Package includes stays in the finest hotels and lodges along the trek route.
+Our 13-night Everest Trekking Package includes stays in the finest hotels and lodges along the trek route.
 Every room is designed for two people to share.

 EBC Trekking Package for Accommodation Includes: